 As a Registered Nurse or Midwife, you apply your qualifications and experience in challenging environments on a daily basis.
-With a postgraduate nursing degree, you can supercharge those abilities for better patient outcomes and improved nursing and midwifery career options.
+With a postgraduate nursing degree, you can supercharge those abilities for better patient outcomes and improved nursing and midwifery career opportunities.

-Pursue leadership in nursing
+Pursue leadership in your nursing career

 “If you have a desire to innovate and cultivate equitable healthcare services focussed on improving people's lives, then this is the major for you.”